Our products

 How to prepare the cod brandade

-Brandade is the heart of this recipe and, although it sounds sophisticated, it is a surprisingly simple preparation.
-The key is in the emulsion: olive oil, cream, and potato must be integrated with the cod to form a smooth and homogeneous cream.
+Brandade is the heart of this recipe, and although it sounds sophisticated, it's surprisingly simple to prepare.
+The key is the emulsion: olive oil, cream, and potato must be integrated with the cod to form a smooth, homogeneous cream.

 Step 1: Confit the garlic

 Slice the two cloves of garlic thinly.
-Put them in a small saucepan with the 50 ml of mild olive oil and cook over very low heat for 5-6 minutes.
-The garlic should brown slightly without burning — we are looking for confit garlic that adds sweetness, not bitterness.
+Place them in a small saucepan with 50 ml of mild olive oil and cook over very low heat for 5-6 minutes.
+The garlic should brown slightly without burning — we're looking for confit garlic that adds sweetness, not bitterness.
 The oil will be flavored with the garlic, and that perfumed oil will be the base of our brandade.

 Step 2: Prepare the cod

-Shred the desalted cod with your hands, removing any bones or skin you find.
+Flake the desalted cod with your hands, removing any bones or skin you find.
 Place the cod flakes in a large bowl.
-Pour the hot garlic oil (with the garlic included) directly over the shredded cod.
-This thermal shock begins to gently cook the cod and allows it to absorb the aromas of the confit garlic.
+Pour the hot garlic oil (with the garlic included) directly over the flaked cod.
+This thermal shock gently starts to cook the cod and allows it to absorb the aromas of the confit garlic.

 Step 3: Emulsify the brandade